LinusDikomey/eyelang/README.md

 ## Build Instructions

+You can use the nix flake for building and developing.
+Use `nix build` or `nix develop`.

-You will need LLVM to build this project.
+Otherwise, you will need to install LLVM to build this project.
 Look at the [llvm-sys](https://crates.io/crates/llvm-sys) crate for detailed instructions on how to build or install llvm.

-Nightly rust will also be required.
-I will try to stay mostly up to date with the newest nightly version.

-To run a program, use `cargo +nightly run -- run example.eye` or install the compiler with `cargo install` and use `eye run example.eye` allthough this will require the std library to be present in the same directory as the binary or the working directory (for now).
+To run a program, use `cargo run -- run example.eye` or install the compiler with `cargo install` and use `eye run example.eye` allthough this will require the std library to be present in the same directory as the binary or the working directory.
+Installing via the nix flake will handle that part for you.